zopefoundation/zc.zope3recipes/zc/zope3recipes/README.txt

     Generated script '/sample-buildout/parts/myapp/runzope'.
     Generated script '/sample-buildout/parts/myapp/debugzope'.

-A directory is created in the parts directory for our application files:
+A directory is created in the parts directory for our application files.
+Starting with zc.buildout >= v1.5, and distribute, a "buildout" directory is created in the parts folder.
+Since the minimum version we support for zc.buildout is lower than v1.5, we use a custom "ls" functional called "ls_optional" to which we pass a list of folders that may be present.
+These are ignore by the function.

+    >>> from zc.zope3recipes.tests import ls_optional
-    >>> ls('parts')
+    >>> ls_optional('parts', ignore=('buildout',))
     d  myapp

     >>> ls('parts', 'myapp')